Countable set: Introduction

 or, more generally, $n \rightarrow 2n$ (see picture).
 What we have done here is arrange the integers and the even integers into a one-to-one correspondence (or bijection), which is a function that maps between two sets such that each element of each set corresponds to a single element in the other set.
 This mathematical notion of "size", cardinality, is that two sets are of the same size if and only if there is a bijection between them.
 We call all sets that are in one-to-one correspondence with the integers countably infinite and say they have cardinality $\aleph_0$.

 Georg Cantor showed that not all infinite sets are countably infinite.
 For example, the real numbers cannot be put into one-to-one correspondence with the natural numbers (non-negative integers).

 The set of real numbers has a greater cardinality than the set of natural numbers and is said to be uncountable.
+Cantor's diagonal argument provides a formal proof by using a reductio ad absurdum strategy.
+It begins with the assumption that the set of real numbers within the interval (0,1) is countable.
+If this were true, every real number in that range could be arranged into a sequential list (s_{1},s_{2},s_{3}, ...) where each number is represented as an infinite decimal expansion.
+This structured list is the basis for constructing a specific real number that is logically guaranteed to be missing from the sequence, thereby invalidating the initial premise of countability.

+The contradiction is formed when defining this new real number, $x$, where each $n$-th decimal digit is chosen specifically to differ from the $n$-th digit of the $n$-th number in the list.
+By ensuring each digit $x_n$ is not equal to $d_n$ (while avoiding 0 or 9 to prevent ambiguities with repeating decimals), the resulting number $x$ is distinct from every element in the sequence by at least one decimal place.
+Since $x$ is a real number between 0 and 1 that does not appear in the assumed to complete list, it follows that bijection cannot exist between the natural numbers and the real numbers.